 What’s your business’ internal mobility strategy?

 In today’s candidate-led market, employers are needing to go above and beyond to secure the best talent.
-However, many organisations are overlooking a clear solution – their own workforce.
+From hiring a PA to sourcing staff across the business, many organisations are overlooking a clear solution – their own workforce.
 Often, the best person for a role is already employed by a company, so it’s just a case of putting procedures in place to encourage their career progression.
 This concept, officially defined as ‘a dynamic process for moving talent from role to role at every level’, is called internal mobility.

 As the demand for talent grows, internal mobility is becoming an increasingly popular option for businesses looking to harness the skills of their existing employees.
 So, how do you introduce and encourage the concept into your company?